 Many classic film apps can also be used on your Apple or Android devices, laptops, Apple TVs, and Amazon Fire TVs.
 Here are just a few to check out:

-There are also countless other websites that offer streaming of classic films.
+There are also countless other websites that offer streaming options for classic films.
 Many of them are free.
 Some of these sites favor films that have fallen into the public domain or have been OK’d by the copyright holders, some of them are probably breaking the law violating the film’s copyright.
 See Classic Films does not want to recommend any service or site that breaks copyright so if you see a site/channel on this list that you think isn’t legit – let us know.

 Prefer to see your classic films on the big screen?
 Check out our state by state listings for theaters that show classic films on the big screen.